amuttsch/go-idasen/README.md

 ![Go](https://github.com/amuttsch/go-idasen/workflows/Go/badge.svg)

-This is a Go adaptation of [newAM/idasen](https://github.com/newAM/idasen) which has the same command line interface and configuration file format.
+This is a Go adaptation of [newAM/idasen](https://github.com/newAM/idasen) which has a similar command line interface and configuration file format.

 The IDÅSEN is an electric sitting standing desk with a Linak controller sold by